 Our medals are roasted on our everyday production platforms

-It’s these same platforms that roasted our wins and our every day coffees – no lab roasters, no special micro lots or obscure brands and descriptions.
+It’s these same platforms that roasted our wins and our every day coffees – no lab roasters, no special micro lots or obscure brands.

 Why do some companies avoid coffee roasting competitions ?

-Everyone is different and they are entitled to do whatever they like to promote their brand and competitions should not be the sole bellwether of a coffee company’s performance.
+Everyone is different and each company is are entitled to do whatever they like to promote their brand and competitions should not be the sole bellwether of a coffee company’s performance.

 Looking beyond the awards

-These are coffees we roast everyday and ship fresh to our customers around Australia from our Melbourne coffee roastery – more importantly, our winning entries are not special one-off, rare and exotic coffees that many other coffee companies tend to acquire purely for the purposes of entering into competitions to pickup medals for use in their marketing and then apply the “bait and switch” routine, offering an inferior coffee.
+These are coffees we roast everyday and ship fresh to our customers around Australia from our Melbourne coffee roastery – more importantly, our winning entries are not special one-off, rare and exotic coffees that many other coffee companies tend to acquire for a very short period purely for the purposes of entering into competitions to pickup medals for use in their marketing and then apply the “bait and switch” routine, offering an inferior coffee.